hthm00/ProductsDisplay/README.md

 # ProductsDisplay

-# Display products and receive orders from user
+_ Display products and receive orders from user.